-- 8.1 Software and electronics inspection: - 8.1.1 Prior to the start of each season the complete electrical system on the car must be examined and all on board and communications software must be inspected by the FIA Technical Department. - The FIA must be notified of any changes prior to the Event at which such changes are intended to be implemented. - 8.1.2 All re-programmable microprocessors must have a mechanism that allows the FIA to accurately identify the software version loaded. - 8.1.3 All electronic units containing a programmable device, and which are intended for use at an Event, must be presented to the FIA before each Event in order that they can be identified. - 8.1.4 All on-car software versions must be registered with the FIA before use. - 8.1.5 The FIA must be able to test the operation of any compulsory electronic safety systems at any time during an Event. - 8.2 Control electronics: - 8.2.1 All components of the engine, gearbox, clutch, differential and KERS in addition to all associated actuators must be controlled by an Electronic Control Unit (ECU) which has been manufactured by an FIA designated supplier to a specification determined by the FIA. - The ECU may only be used with FIA approved software and may only be connected to the control system wiring loom, sensors and actuators in an manner specified by the FIA. - 8.2.2 All control sensors, actuators and FIA monitoring sensors will be specified and homologated by the FIA. - Each and every component of the control system will be sealed and uniquely identified and their identities tracked through their life cycle. - These components and units may not be disassembled or modified in any way and seals and identifiers must remain intact and legible. - 8.2.3 The control system wiring loom connectivity will be specified by the FIA. - 8.2.4 Pneumatic valve pressure may only be controlled via a passive mechanical regulator or from the ECU and its operation will be monitored by the ECU. - 8.2.5 The car hydraulic system will be monitored by the ECU. - 8.2.6 The ECU will be designed to run from a car system supply voltage of 12V nominal provided by a homologated voltage regulator. - 8.3 Start systems:
+8.1 Software and electronics inspection:

+- 8.1.1 Prior to the start of each season the complete electrical system on the car must be examined and all on board and communications software must be inspected by the FIA Technical Department. - The FIA must be notified of any changes prior to the Event at which such changes are intended to be implemented. - 8.1.2 All re-programmable microprocessors must have a mechanism that allows the FIA to accurately identify the software version loaded. - Acceptable solutions to verify the programmed software may be found in the Appendix to these regulations. - 8.1.3 All electronic units containing a programmable device, and which are intended for use at an Event, must be presented to the FIA before each Event in order that they can be identified. - 8.1.4 All on-car software versions must be registered with the FIA before use. - 8.1.5 The FIA must be able to test the operation of any compulsory electronic safety systems at any time during an Event.

+8.2 Control electronics:

+- 8.2.1 All components of the engine, gearbox, clutch, differential and KERS in addition to all associated actuators must be controlled by an Electronic Control Unit (ECU) which has been manufactured by an FIA designated supplier to a specification determined by the FIA. - The ECU may only be used with FIA approved software and may only be connected to the control system wiring loom, sensors and actuators in a manner specified by the FIA. - Additional information regarding the ECU software versions and setup may be found in the Appendix to these regulations. - 8.2.2 All control sensors, actuators and FIA monitoring sensors will be specified and homologated by the FIA.
+Details of the homologation process may be found in the Appendix to these regulations. - Each and every component of the control system will be sealed and uniquely identified and their identities tracked through their life cycle. - These components and units may not be disassembled or modified in any way and seals and identifiers must remain intact and legible. - 8.2.3 The control system wiring loom connectivity must be approved by the FIA. - All wiring looms must be built to ensure that each control sensor and each control actuator connected to the ECU is electrically isolated from logging-only sensors connected to either the ECU or a team data acquisition unit. - In general, there must be no active or passive electronic component in the control loom.
+Exceptions (e.g. termination resistors) must be approved by the FIA before use. - Additional wiring guidelines may be found in the Appendix to these regulations. - 8.2.4 If sensor faults or errors are detected by the driver or by the on-board software, back-up sensors may be used and different settings may be manually or automatically selected.
+However, any back-up sensor or new setting chosen in this way must not enhance the performance of the car.
+Any driver default turned on during the start lockout period may not be turned off before the end of that period.

+- 8.2.5 Pneumatic valve pressure may only be controlled via a passive mechanical regulator or from the ECU and its operation will be monitored by the ECU. - 8.2.6 The ECU will be designed to run from a car system supply voltage of 12V nominal provided by a homologated voltage regulator.

+8.3 Start systems: